Series resonance analyzed with Ti-84 Plus CE

 Voltage transformation without a transformer

-With a series resonance circuit, it is possible to transform low input voltages to high out voltages.
+With a series resonance circuit, it is possible to transform low input voltages to high output voltages.
 The circuit below shows a sinusoidal source voltage of 15 V RMS.
 The source is connected to a series circuit

 of a coil and a capacitor with a LED in parallel.
 The coil has an inductance of 0.5 H and an internal resistance of 10.
 4 Ω (including iron losses).
-In combination with a capacitor, a resonance frequency approximately 50 Hz occurs.
+In combination with a capacitor, a resonance frequency of approximately 50 Hz occurs.
 The LED is represented by a resistance of 3 W. The source voltage of 15 V is increased to a 200V LED voltage, which will cause it to light up.
-Results are calculated with Multisim but can also be calculated by using the Y-editor of the Ti which is explained on the page :
+Results are calculated with Multisim but can also be calculated by using the Y-editor of the Ti which is explained on the page:

 Above, the electric circuit was analyzed with Multisim.
 Below, The Y-editor of the Ti-84 was used as formula editor for the series circuit.
-With The Ti-84, the output voltage was calculated for frequencies between 45 and 55Hz.
+With The Ti-84, the capacitor/LED output voltage is calculated for frequencies between 45 and 55 Hz.